Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How Wisconsin’s Property Tax Works

-Property taxes in Wisconsin can be paid on two different installment schedules.
-The first requires all taxes to be paid by Jan.
-31, while the second allows for more flexibility, with two equal payments due by Jan.
-31 and July 31, respectively.
+Property taxes in Wisconsin are due in two annual installments, the first by January 31 and the second by July 31.
 Taxes are based on two key numbers: the assessed value of a property, and the total property tax rate.

 There are several types of tax credits that many homeowners in Wisconsin receive.
-The most common is the School Levy Tax Credit.
-This credit is given to anyone who pays property taxes and is based on their school district levy, as well as the value of their home.
-Another common credit is the Lottery and Gaming Credit, which is given to Wisconsin homeowners living in a primary residence.
-The last is the First Dollar Credit, which is available to real estate owners who make qualifying improvements to their land.
+The most common is the school levy tax credit.
+This credit is given to anyone who pays property taxes and is based on their school district levy as well as the value of their home.
+Another common credit is the lottery and gaming credit, which is given to Wisconsin homeowners living in a primary residence.

 Wisconsin Property Tax Rates